audreyfulab/MRGN_Manuscript_Repo/README.md

 # MRGN Manuscript Repository

-This repository contains all code, data, and manuscript materials for the **MRGN (Mendelian Randomization with Graph-based Nuisance-variable selection)** method paper.
+This repository contains all code, data, and manuscript materials for the **MRGN (Mendelian Randomization Genomic Network)** method paper.
 It includes simulation studies comparing MRGN to GMAC and MRPC, real-data application to GTEx gene-expression trios, permutation test analyses, and all scripts for generating manuscript figures and tables.

 ## Repository Structure